strongloop/strongloop.com2/_posts/2018-09-27-ibm-and-strongloop-are-going-to-node-js-interactive-north-america-2018.md

   - Node core
   - Node DevOps
 ---
 [Node+JS Interactive North America](https://events.linuxfoundation.org/events/node-js-interactive-2018/) is coming to Vancouver, BC, Canada from October 10-12, 2018.
-The StrongLoop team and IBM will be there, and IBM is proud to be a Platinum Sponsor.
+The StrongLoop team and IBM will be there, and IBM is proud to be a sponsor.

 <!--more-->
 <img src="https://strongloop.com/blog-assets/2018/09/node+js-interactive.png" alt="Node+JS Interactive 2018" style="width: 400px"/>